MicrosoftDocs/Viva/Viva/insights/personal/Use/home-web.md

 * Continue to have access to Briefing email and privacy settings.
 * Continue to see currently scheduled individual and shared plan events on your calendar unless you delete them.
 * Continue to receive shared plan invites.
 * See a new Home screen on Viva Insights Teams and web app.
-This Home screen provides the option to opt-in anytime.
+This Home screen provides the option to opt in anytime.
 * Aren’t included in any insights that relate to you as an individual.
 Here are a few examples:
     * Personal insights, like those found in the Viva Insights Dashboard
     * Flexible query output that relates to you as an individual, like a Person query